 How will the Code of Conduct promote equality and diversity?

 HWK places great emphasis on understanding, acceptance and appreciation of individual differences.
 HWK participants will treat everyone they are in contact with in the course of their HWK activities with dignity and respect, recognising the value of each individual and their experience.
-HWK expects participants to demonstrate attitudes and behaviours which support this position and will not tolerate discrimination by HWK participants arising from (but not limited to) regardless of their race, colour, nationality, religion, ethnic origin, disability, marital status, sexual orientation or offending background.
-Furthermore HWK will seek out and listen to the views of patients, service users, carers and the public, especially those individuals and groups whose voices are not usually heard.
+HWK expects participants to demonstrate attitudes and behaviours which support this position and will not tolerate discrimination by HWK participants arising from (but not limited to) regardless of their gender, race, colour, nationality, religion, ethnic origin, disability, marital status, sexual orientation or offending background.
+Furthermore, HWK will seek out and listen to the views of patients, service users, carers and the public, especially those individuals and groups whose voices are not usually heard.

 How will applying the Code of Conduct protect confidentiality?

-HWK participants will respect all confidences they are party to and will never disclose confidential and sensitive information unless there is a legal duty to do so for example in the interests of patient/service user and then only after approval from HWK’s Manager or the Chair of the Board Trustees.
+HWK participants will respect all confidences they are party to and will never disclose confidential and sensitive information unless there is a legal duty to do so, for example, in the interests of a patient/service user where perhaps there appears to be a safeguarding issue and then only after approval from HWK’s Chief Officer or the Chair of the Board of HWK Trustees.

 What actions will underpin the Code of Conduct?

-HWK participants will comply at all times with relevant legislation to safeguard the interests of individuals against any form of inequality, prejudice, discrimination and stigma, including statutory regulations that protect the unauthorised dissemination of data, personal information and other unwarranted disclosure.
+HWK participants will comply at all times with relevant legislation to safeguard the interests of individuals against any form of inequality, prejudice, discrimination and stigma, including statutory regulations that protect the unauthorised dissemination of data, personal information and other unwarranted disclosure (see HWK’s Privacy Statement).
 To protect participants and the rights of individuals HWK has in place a set of policies and procedures that all participants must adhere to and which form part of their agreement with HWK.

 How will the Code of Conduct direct behaviour?